Antuke/glm-ocr-interface/README.md

     ```bash
     uvicorn main:app --host 0.0.0.0 --port 8000 --reload
     ```
-    *Note: The first time you run the application, it will automatically download the GLM-OCR model (~several GBs) from Hugging Face. *
+    *Note: The first time you run the application, it will automatically download the GLM-OCR model (~2.5GBs) from Hugging Face. *

 2.  **Access the Interface:**
     Open your web browser and navigate to: